 Claims by unitholders against the Management Company or the Depositary may not be pursued by judicial process after five years from the date on which the claim arose.
-This does not apply in the event of the dissolution of the Fund pursuant to Section 17 of the General Section of the Management Regulations.
+This does not apply in the event of the dissolution of the Fund pursuant to section 17 of the Management Regulations.